GitTerraGame/Play-GitTerra-Action/README.md

 ## Configuring the game

-If you'd like to configure the game, you can do so by adding a `.gitterra.config.js` file to the root of your repository.
-Here's an example of a `.gitterra.config.js` file:
+If you'd like to configure the game, you can do so by adding a `.gitterra.config.mjs` file to the root of your repository.
+Here's an example of such a file:

 ```js
 module.exports = function (config) {